AdeetyaU/Face-Recognition-GUI/README.md

 ###### 4. Where is the attendance saved?

-*Answer: It is saved in the Attendance folder in a CSV format, you can open it using Excel*
+*Answer: It is saved in the Attendance folder in a CSV format, you can open it using File > Open Attendance Folder in the GUI*

 ###### 5. Where is terminal in PyCharm?